CharlesAltendorf/cincy-riverfront-renaissance-1990-2020/README.md

 ## Why This Project Matters

-While previous studies—such as Petitt’s—have examined Cincinnati’s revitalization, this project takes the analysis a step further.
+While previous studies—such as pettit’s—have examined Cincinnati’s revitalization, this project takes the analysis a step further.
 By leveraging **interactive digital mapping**, this research aims to create an **immersive experience**, allowing users to explore building changes over time dynamically.
 This approach will provide a **more engaging and intuitive** way to understand how targeted redevelopment has reshaped the riverfront.

 This project is not just about numbers or buildings—it’s about the **reclamation of urban space** and the **people who now call this revitalized area home**.
 Through this study, I hope to highlight **how cities can successfully reverse decline** and create **thriving, livable environments for future generations**.

 # Literature Review

 ## Professional Articles
 **Duran, et al (2021)** examined seven Spanish urban river environments, analyzing how public spaces, commercial activities, and industrial uses interact with the riverfront.
 The authors develop a classification model to assess the effectiveness of these interactions, considering factors such as accessibility, ecological impact, and economic activity.
+Some basic final conclusions were that hardscapes limit public interaction with the water and may reduce natural flood barriers.
+Over time ingueniety may be slowly improving access.
 The research is particularly relevant as some of the cities studied are similar in size to Cincinnati, providing valuable insights into the evolving relationship between urban spaces, industry, and riverfront development.

 **Pinto, et al (2020)** analyzed riverfront projects in Tbilisi, Ipswich, London, Ponte de Sor, and Houston, highlighting common pitfalls in riverfront development.
 The authors identify five main reasons projects fail: poor location, inadequate budget, mismatched programming, bad timing, and inappropriate design choices.
 This framework provides a useful lens for evaluating Cincinnati’s riverfront growth, which has largely succeeded by selecting the right location, programming, and timing.
 Applying these criteria could also help assess remaining challenges or areas for further improvement in Cincinnati’s riverfront development.